🚀

 Table of contents

-- Different Types of Gravity Forms Calculations
+- Different types of Gravity Forms calculations

-- Performing Calculations in Gravity Forms (Examples)
+- Performing calculations in Gravity Forms (example)

-- Gravity Forms Advanced Calculations With the GravityMath Plugin
+- Gravity Forms advanced calculations using GravityMath

-- Gravity Forms Date and Time Calculations
+- Gravity Forms date and time calculations

-- Creating Charts From Gravity Forms Entries Using GravityCharts
+- Creating charts from Gravity Forms entries using GravityCharts

-- Gravity Forms Survey Calculations
+- Gravity Forms survey calculations

-- Gravity Forms Calculations: Final Thoughts
+- Gravity Forms calculations: final thoughts

 Performing calculations based on Gravity Forms entries allows you to build a variety of powerful applications.